MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 <summary><b>Do app developers need to make any changes in the app to get the landscape mode?</b></summary>

-No. You can use Apps in landscape mode by default.
+No. You can use apps in landscape mode by default.

 <br>